fmunz/cloudworkshop/oracloudlabs01.md

 Provisioning the service will take about 20 minutes.

-## Access your DB instance
+## (Optional) Access your DB instance

-Do this lab if you have an SQL client installed already or if you can install SQLcl which requires Java.
+Do this lab if you have an SQL client installed already or if you can install [SQLcl from this location](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).
 Basically there are several options to achieve this.
-We will use the easier one in this lab.

 ### SQLcl and Create SSL